-Safe is an arbitrary concept, but I won’t call it very safe.
+It is definitely not the safest way to spend a couple of weeks.
 Thousands of motorbikes, no traffic rules and it doesn’t look like local people need a licence.
 Huge intersections without traffic lights.
 Twelve year old kids driving scooters everywhere (how scary can it be if twelve year old’s do it?).
 Many trucks and buses on the road.
 A recipe for an interesting adventure, not for road safety.
 An organised group tour by bus is definitely safer.
 Singing born to be wild on my little motorbike and almost getting run over by huge buses made some memories I will always cherish.
 Just be careful.

 Our trip started in Hanoi riding south, many do it in reverse.
 Mostly on the Ho Chi Min trail, which was beautiful.
 Some days we drove on Highway one, many trucks and thousands of motorbikes everywhere.
 Try to avoid this as far as possible.
 We drove about 2500km and did the trip in 5 weeks.
 Only 12 driving days, driving between 2 and 8 hours a day.

 This is the route we followed: